-Along the wetland there are unique stands of Brown-Headed Rush (Juncus phaeocephalus) indicating wetland status.
-A patch of dogbane (Apocynum cannibanum), and a handful of elderberry (Sambucu: and red dogwood (Cornus sericea?) have been planted amongst a few patches of Himalayan blackbe coyotebrush, which act as nurse plants that protect the young plants from deer browsing and provide barrier from wind and sun.
-Both species of Perideridia, have been sowed in the wetland and successful established.
+Along the wetland there are unique stands of Brown-Headed Rush (Juncus phaeocephalus) indicating its wetland status.
+A patch of dogbane (Apocynum cannibanum), and a handful of elderberry (Sambucus spp.?) and red dogwood (Cornus sericea?) have been planted amongst a few patches of Himalayan blackberry and coyotebrush, which act as nurse plants that protect the young plants from deer browsing and provide a barrier from wind and sun.
+Both species of Perideridia, have been sowed in the wetland and successfully established.
 Meadowfoam has been seeded with moderate success.